Get A Quote

 Financial Reporting and Assurance

-CAG Set To Look Into New Audit Areas
+CAG Audit Reforms Set to Explore New Audit Areas

-Comptroller and Auditor General of India, the supreme audit institution of the country, will be exploring new audit areas, like extraction industries underwater, and releasing more reports as the apex government auditor adopts end-to-end digital framework from this fiscal year.
+The Comptroller and Auditor General (CAG) of India, the supreme audit institution of the country, will be exploring new audit areas such as extraction industries underwater.
+As part of ongoing CAG audit reforms, the apex government auditor is adopting an end-to-end digital framework from this fiscal year to enhance transparency, efficiency, and accuracy in audits.

 In a media interaction post the three-day SAI20 Summit under the Indian Presidency of the G20 here, CAG Girish Chandra Murmu, the chairman of CAG also stressed the need for data standardisation to make audits easier and faster.